 Looking for information that tells you what is burglary?
 You are in the correct place.
 This crime is included inside the property crimes in California.

 Our Los Angeles theft lawyers have extensive experience dealing with the crime of burglary.
 We have defended hundreds of people accused of this crime with successful results.

-Call now and you will get a free consultation with any of our lawyers.
+Call now and you will get a professional consultation with any of our lawyers.
 We have been treating these cases for more than 50 years with favorable results for our clients.

 The U.S. states define the crime of burglary differently.
 However, the essence of the crime is to enter someone else’s property and without permission to commit a crime inside it.

 Note: “Property” is just the term we use to shorten it.
 It can actually refer to a house, room, apartment, dwelling, shop, warehouse, barn, stable, and many other places.

 Burglary does not necessarily mean entering by force, what is punished is the act of entering another’s property without permission with the intention of committing a crime inside.

 The California Penal Code, Section 459 , describes burglary as a felony or misdemeanor.
 It is the crime perpetrated when entering a building with the intention of committing petty or grand theft or any other serious crime.

 The law also divides this crime in two different degrees:

 - It is known as residential burglary because it always occurs in a residence.

 - Is always considered a felony.

 - Second grade: Occurs in any other type of structure including businesses and stores.

 - It is also known as commercial trespass.

 - As a “wobbler” your charge is variable and depends on the value of the property at the discretion of the prosecutor.